 Installing the case was a breeze.
 The included instruction manual features easy to follow instructions and it took me less than 5 minutes to completely install it on my wife’s iPhone 6.
 It would have taken me less time but I had to remove the previously installed screen protector and clean the screen before I could install the Catalyst case.

-The manual also includes instructions on how to waterproof test the Catalyst case, removing the case, troubleshooting acoustics and cleaning the O-ring and plug.
+The manual also includes instructions on how to waterproof test the Catalyst case, removing the case, troubleshooting acoustics, and cleaning the O-ring and plug.

 DESIGN & BUILD QUALITY

 I’ve tried a few rugged cellphone cases before and I can safely say that the Catalyst case has one of the slimmest profiles.
-Although it is designed to be a rugged and heavy-duty case that provides protection from accidental bumps and drops, it doesn’t add a lot of bulk and weight on the device.
+Although it is designed to be a rugged and heavy-duty case that provides protection from accidental bumps and drops, it doesn’t add a lot of bulk and weight to the device.

 The build quality is also very good.
 Just from looking at it and holding it, you can say that the case was built with premium quality materials.
 The iPhone 6 fits perfectly into the case (no gaps), cutouts are perfect, buttons and switches align well.
 There are no rough edges or excess material (common in cheaper cellphone cases) and the case feels solid and easy to grip.

-Users still get access to all the necessary buttons and switches – power, mute and volume.
+Users still get access to all the necessary buttons and switches – power, mute, and volume.
 The Catalyst case features a unique rotary dial for the Mute switch as you can see in the photo below.

 The case has an integrated touchscreen film so make sure that you don’t have and/or remove any kind of screen protector.
 Users who have enabled Touch ID will not have anything to worry about because it works perfectly fine with the Catalyst case installed.

-On the first couple of days, the touchscreen film felt a bit awkward to use because there was space between the film and the screen.
+In the first couple of days, the touchscreen film felt a bit awkward to use because there was space between the film and the screen.
 Because of that, some of the screen touches weren’t registering that well.
 However, after a few days of using it, the space I mentioned earlier was no longer there because the touchscreen film has attached itself to the screen.

-The audio jack, lightning port and speakers are protected by a plug pictured below.
+The audio jack, lightning port, and speakers are protected by a plug pictured below.

 To plug in earphones or charge the iPhone, the plug has to be removed.

-As you can see in the photo below, the Apple earbuds fits perfectly to the audio jack even with the Catalyst Case installed.
+As you can see in the photo below, the Apple earbuds fit perfectly to the audio jack even with the Catalyst Case installed.
 However, the same can’t be said for other earphones/headphones like the Sony MDR-ZX100.
 I tried plugging it in but the plug was too big to fit into the audio jack cutout.

-Another issue is with third-party cables, chargers and docks.
+Another issue is with third-party cables, chargers, and docks.
 The official lightning cable fits fine but other charging cables might not work if the plug is too fat/thick.
 My wife bought a charging dock to use in her office but can’t use it anymore because of the Catalyst case.

 I haven’t had the opportunity to perform a waterproof test on the Catalyst Waterproof iPhone 6 case because it is installed on my wife’s iPhone.
 She uses it all the time and brings it to work with her.
 I will update this post and share the results of the waterproof test once I’m done with it.

 The product is ideal for outdoor activities and trips.
-It is also good for iPhone users who work in construction, landscaping and other jobs that are exposed to water, dust and other weather elements.
-If you are a student or someone who has a white collar job, then you probably won’t appreciate or think that you need the Catalyst Case.
+It is also good for iPhone users who work in construction, landscaping, and other jobs that are exposed to water, dust, and other weather elements.
+If you are a student or someone who has a white-collar job, then you probably won’t appreciate or think that you need the Catalyst Case.
 However, you still need one for when you go to the beach, camping, fishing, mountain biking, snowboarding, etc.